Maern/qaauto-24.09.2018/README.md

 README.md - just README file ))))

 HOW TO RUN
-1. Pull files from Git to Idea framework
+1. Pull files from Git to Idea
 2. Run BadCodeExample from src/main/java folder
+ABCDEF